ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `string` | class   |

 Description
-:   The key to search for edge’s semantic data with the edge’s metadata.
+:   The key to search for edge's semantic data with the edge's metadata.
 If empty string, will look at key names instead.

 ## StartPoseOrientationScorer

-This edge scoring plugin will score an edge starting at the start node (vector from start->goal) based on its angular proximity to the starting pose’s orientation.
+This edge scoring plugin will score an edge starting at the start node (vector from start->goal) based on its angular proximity to the starting pose's orientation.
 This will either score a weighted-angular distance or reject traversals that are outside of a set threshold to force the route to go down a particular direction (i.e. direction robot is already facing).

 ### **`orientation_weight`**